Show All Answers

 This varies a bit by system - please note there are never fines on digital books.
 As checkouts are on a timer, you can never have an overdue book.

 RBdigital Audiobooks: 21 day checkout, please return book if you finish it early; can have 10 books checked out at a time.
 System will let you renew a book for 21 more days if no one is waiting on hold after you.

 Cloud Library eBooks: 14 day checkout, please return book if you finish it early; can have 5 books checked out at a time.
 No renew feature, but you can checkout a book again immediately if no one else was on hold for it.

 Enki Library eBooks: 21 day checkout, can return early; up to 10 checkouts at a time.
 No renew feature, but can checkout a book again immediately if no one else is on hold for it.

 Freading eBooks: 14 day checkout, it works by a "checkout allowance" that gives you 5 checkouts per week.
 Unused checkouts roll over for up to 4 weeks.
 If book expires before you finish reading, just download a new copy.

-Total BooX eBooks: these checkouts do not expire in your app.
+Total Boox eBooks: these checkouts do not expire in your app.
 At this time there is no limit to how much you can checkout at a time.
 Deleting books from app is optional.

-Digital Storybooks (TumbleBooks or BookFlix): no actual checkout, no limits.
+Digital Storybooks (BookFlix): no actual checkout, no limits.